The Standard Model: Appendix: Sideline Remarks

+This world is, indeed, very special.
+It is based on the quantum 4-dimensional Minkowski space-time with, {\it via the gauge principle,} the force-fields gauge-group structure $SU_c(3) \times SU_L(2) \times U(1)$, or $SU_L(2) \times U(1) \times SU_f(3)$, built-in from the very beginning.
+We realize that the complex scalar field is self-repulsive (i.e. does not exist) if alone and that two "related" complex scalar fields could interact attractively (and so exist) and they become the very-much-wanted longitudinal components of the gauge fields.
+The quark world, operating under the quark group $SU_Q(3)$ (not a gauge symmetry), would be accepted because of the (123) gauge symmetry.
+Meanwhile, the lepton world could be accepted in view of another (123) symmetry.

+In this language, everything carries the group characteristic.
+For example, $\nu_{e,L}$ belongs to the same multiplet as $e_L$, so the same characteristic - thus, the case would be ruled out that the electron is a Dirac particle while the neutrino is a Majorana particle.

-In a slightly different context \cite{Hwang3}, it was proposed that we could work with two working rules: "Dirac similarity principle", based on eighty years of experience, and "minimum Higgs hypothesis", from the last forty years of experience.
-Using these two working rules, the extended model mentioned above becomes rather unique - so, it is so much easier to check it against the experiments.
-These two working rules merely assert that our world is rather simple.
+A few years ago \cite{Hwang3}, it was proposed that we could work with two working rules: "Dirac similarity principle", based on ninety years of experience, and "minimum Higgs hypothesis", from the last fifty years of experience.
+Using these two working rules, the basic model \cite{Hwang417} became rather unique in our choice - so, it is so much easier to check it against the experiments.
+To move forward in building up our knowledge, there are moments that we have to play conservatively - including the moments of using these two working rules.